-8 Day Summer Package | Iceland in Depth with a Greenland Day Tour
+Spectacular 8 Day Summer Vacation Package of Iceland in Depth with a Guided Greenland Day Tour

 You will have your first day in Reykjavík, getting to know the capital city; you could even use this day to visit the world-famous Blue Lagoon spa or to explore the volcanic landscapes of the Reykjanes Peninsula.
 On day two, however, the adventure truly starts, as you head to one of Iceland’s three national parks: Snæfellsnes.

 This 90-kilometer stretch of peninsula is often called ‘Iceland in miniature’ due to the wealth of scenery you will experience here.
 You'll spend a full day exploring this diverse land, with an opportunity to go lava-caving.

 Then, a full day will be spent seeing the most famous sites of Iceland, around the iconic Golden Circle.
 You will have the opportunity on this day to take a variety of adventures to finish your action-packed holiday with.

 On day four, you will fly out to Greenland early, arriving at the settlement of Kulusuk off the east coast.
 You will spend four hours exploring this tiny village of just three hundred people, no doubt marvelling over the beautiful surroundings of saw-toothed mountains and seascapes.
 You will get to experience authentic Greenlandic culture, with the opportunity to admire the local architecture, visit a museum, and perhaps even see a traditional Inuit drum dance.

 You will return to Reykjavík by plane that evening, and spend the next two days touring the South Coast of Iceland.
 During this part of the tour, you will get to enjoy waterfalls, glaciers, beaches, and the iconic glacier lagoon.
 You will even have a chance to hike on Sólheimajökull glacier.